October 21st, 2020

 The Consumer's Right

-A customer has the right to access any of their registered data in a machine-readable format within a month from the request.
+A customer has the right to access any of their registered data in a machine-readable format within a month of the request.

-It’s a good idea to teach your agents how to handle such requests decently and define a standard procedure that makes it possible to fulfill any requests within the given time period.
-By storing your data correctly (and make sure that your data processors do so too), it's easier to track the requested data and adhere to deadlines.
+It’s a good idea to teach your agents how to handle such requests effectively and define a standard procedure that allows you to fulfill any request within the given time period.
+By storing your data correctly (and ensuring your data processors do the same), it's easier to track the requested data and meet deadlines.

-As well as the customer has the right to access their registered data, they also have the right to be forgotten.
-Again, make sure you have a procedure and the right tools to easily track and remove customer data when needed.
+As well as the right to access their registered data, the customer also has the right to be forgotten.
+Again, ensure you have a procedure and the tools to easily track and remove customer data when needed.

 How Can I Keep Useful Data?